DivyaCh502/IEEE-Spring-2020/README.md

 To build and run the app on a real device you will need to do the following:

-1. Open `src/CovidContactTracking.xcworkspace` in Xcode
+1. Open `src/CovidContactTracker.xcworkspace` in Xcode
-2. Select *CovidContactTracking* scheme from the top left drop down list.
+2. Select *CovidContactTracker* scheme from the top left drop down list.
 3. Select your iPhone/iPad from the top left dropdown list.
 4. Click menu Product -> Run (Cmd+R)